Turkey Sandwich with Brie Cheese and Apples

 Notes

 • Get a good bread.
-I used French bread for this picture above, but you could use Ciabatta, Focaccia, or any kind of bread that looks delicious to you.
+I used French bread, which was wonderful but you could use ciabatta, focaccia, or any kind of bread that looks delicious to you.

 • This recipe calls for fig butter, and you can find it at Trader Joe’s for just a couple of dollars.
-Fig butter really brings life to the sandwich; don’t leave it out!
-If you don’t have a Trader Joe’s in your area, you can make your own by mixing fig preserves with softened butter or just spread a layer of frig preserves on the bread.
+Fig butter brings life to the sandwich; don’t leave it out!
+If you don’t have a Trader Joe’s in your area, you can make your own by mixing fig preserves with softened butter or you can just spread a layer of fig preserves on the bread.
 So yummy!

 • Brie cheese is easy to find at your local grocery store.
 It can get a little sticky when spreading on the sandwich; you can just use your fingers to get an even layer.

-• Layer thinly sliced Granny Smith apple on the sandwich.
-The tartness of the apple complements the creaminess of the cheese and just makes this sandwich so good.
-You won’t use the entire apple, so slice up and serve the remaining apples on the side.
+• The tartness of the Granny Smith apple complements the creaminess of the cheese and just makes the sandwich so good.
+You won’t use the entire apple – you just want a single layer – so slice up and serve the remaining apple on the side.

 Nutrition Information